 For a helpful video about how to cut the potatoes, Hasselback style, watch this short YouTube video produced by Cooking Light.

-- I used melted butter for these because well, I love butter!
+- Alternatives to butter: I used melted butter for these because well, I love butter!
 You could also use ghee, or make these vegan by using olive oil.
 Coconut oil also tastes great with sweet potatoes.

 - Vary the spices.
 Instead of vanilla, cinnamon, and nutmeg, try making it savory with minced garlic, red pepper flakes, cayenne, or onion powder.
 Consider the sweet potato a blank palette ready for your artistry!

 - Garnish suggestions: I garnished these Hasselback sweet potatoes with julienned apples and a sprinkle of cinnamon.
 Alternatives could be freshly chopped parsley, fried sage leaves, or maybe some lemon twists.